BorgwardtLab/GraphMatchingSubstitutionMatrices/README.md

 ### Citing our work
 > Paolo Pellizzoni, C. Oliver and K. Borgwardt.
 “Structure- and function-aware substitution matrices via learnable graph matching”, in RECOMB, 2024. [[PDF]](https://link.springer.com/chapter/10.1007/978-1-0716-3989-4_18)

+Check out also our new [paper](https://differentiable.xyz/papers-2024/paper_46.pdf) at the _ICML 2024 Differentiable Almost Everything Workshop_, with support for entropic regularization and new experimental results.

 ### Running the code